Research on Lowering Violence in Communities and Schools (ReSOLV)

 A comprehensive approach to school safety requires a focus on the root causes within the school and larger community setting.
 Schools and school staff must be prepared to apply comprehensive solutions that engage and build a strong collective bond with students, parents, and community partners, and also know how their own interactions with and among students influence school safety and educational outcomes.

 The National Institute of Justice created the Comprehensive School Safety Initiative (CSSI) to improve knowledge about the root causes of school violence, develop strategies to increase school safety, and rigorously evaluate innovative school safety strategies.
-In support of the CSSI, AIR—in partnership with Arizona State University, The Wandersman Group, Dawn Chorus Group, and a group of nationally recognized school safety experts—is conducting Research on Lowering Violence in Communities and Schools (ReSOLV), formerly known as the California School Safety Project.
+In support of the CSSI, AIR—in partnership with Arizona State University, The Wandersman Center, Dawn Chorus Group, and a group of nationally recognized school safety experts—is conducting Research on Lowering Violence in Communities and Schools (ReSOLV), formerly known as the California School Safety Project.
 This longitudinal study examines the association of school safety and student outcomes with school-based risk and protective factors and readiness to adopt a comprehensive school safety approach.

 The study is being conducted in one urban, one suburban, and one rural California school district, and whose findings will inform research, policy, and practice by focusing on school safety in communities where crime and violence is greatest.